-h.
+g.
 Population Level Effects

-Aerial surveys for population estimation would take place in both herd segments before the initial gather, and then once or twice annually for the remainder of the study.
-Population estimation would follow set BLM guidelines for counting wild horses (BLM IM 2010-057, or update) using published population estimation techniques, primarily simultaneous double observer surveys with sightability covariates (Lubow and Ransom 2016, Schoenecker and Lubow 2016).
+Aerial surveys for population estimation would take place in both herd segments before the initial gather and then once or twice annually for the remainder of the study.
+Population estimation would follow set BLM guidelines for counting wild horses (BLM IM 2010-057, or update) using published population estimation techniques, primarily simultaneous double-observer surveys with sightability covariates (Lubow and Ransom 2016, Schoenecker and Lubow 2016).
 Foaling rates in both herd segments would be determined by visually observing mares wearing collars approximately twice a month between March and September.
 Foal survival would be determined by monitoring these same animals monthly during the rest of the year.

-i.
+h.
 Schedule

-Year 1 (Sep 2018-Sep 2019)
+Year 1 (September 2018-September 2019)

 - (1) Fall 2018 conduct a gather of Warm Springs HMA.
 Keep herd segments separate.
 Flip coin to randomly select herd segment for treatment.
-Identify over 200 horses, allowing for release of up to 200 (with release of up to 100 into each of 2 herd segments) and remove remaining animals for adoption program. - (2) Assess age and pregnancy status of all females that are potentially to be returned to the range.
-Place radio tags on 40 adult males and radio collars on 22 females in treatment herd segment, and the same number in control herd segment.
-Collect tail hair follicle samples from every individual (200 total) for genetic analysis. - (3) Conduct ovariectomy surgery in 60-75 percent of adult females from the treatment herd segment.
-Conduct ovariectomy surgery on additional 70 mares that would not be returned to the range. - (4) Conduct behavioral observations to document mare welfare and surgery recovery. - (5) Return animals to the HMA and initiate field study.
+Identify over 200 horses, allowing for release of up to 200 (with release of up to 100 into each of 2 herd segments), and remove remaining animals for adoption/sale program. - (2) Assess age and pregnancy status of all females that are potentially to be returned to the range.
+Place radio tags on 40 adult males and radio collars on 22 females in treatment herd segment and the same number in control herd segment.
+Collect tail hair follicle samples from every individual (200 total) for genetic analysis.

+- (3) Conduct ovariectomy surgery in 60-75 percent of adult females from the treatment herd segment.
+Conduct ovariectomy surgery on additional 70 mares that would not be returned to the range. - (4) Conduct post-surgery recovery assessments. - (5) Return animals to the HMA, and initiate field study.
 Begin testing radio collars, locating radioed individuals 1-2x/month to check collars or tags, body condition, and presence of foals.
-Throughout winter 2018/2019, assess body condition and record social associations of radio-marked horses. - (6) Conduct data analyses and write-up results for effects of surgery study. - (7) Winter 2018/2019, fly aerial surveys in both treatment and control segments of the HMA. - (8) March to September 2019, collect data on social behavior, reproductive behavior, and band membership and fidelity using radio collars/tags to locate focal individuals for observation.
+Throughout winter 2018/2019, assess body condition and record social associations of radio-marked horses. - (6) The BLM will conduct data analyses and write up results for effects of surgery study. - (7) Winter 2018/2019, fly aerial surveys in both treatment and control segments of the HMA. - (8) March to September 2019, collect data on social behavior, reproductive behavior, and band membership and fidelity using radio collars/tags to locate focal individuals for observation.

-Year 2 (Oct 2019-Sep 2020)
+Year 2 (October 2019-September 2020)

-- (1) Winter 2019/2020, fly aerial surveys in both treatment and control segments of the HMA. - (2) Continue the field study; locate radio-collared individuals 1- 2x/month to check collars, body condition, survival, and record presence of foals.

-(3) March to September 2020, collect data on social behavior, reproductive behavior, and band membership and fidelity using radio marks to locate focal individuals for observation.
+- (1) Winter 2019/2020, fly aerial surveys in both treatment and control segments of the HMA. - (2) Continue the field study; locate radio-collared individuals 1-2x/month to check collars, body condition, and survival, and record presence of foals. - (3) March to September 2020, collect data on social behavior, reproductive behavior, and band membership and fidelity using radio marks to locate focal individuals for observation.

-Year 3 (Oct 2020-Sep 2021)
+Year 3 (October 2020-September 2021)

-- (1) Winter 2020/2021, fly aerial surveys in both treatment and control segments of the HMA. - (2) Continue the field study; locate radio-collared individuals 1- 2x/month to check collars, body condition, survival, and record presence of foals. - (3) March to September 2021, collect data on social behavior, reproductive behavior, and band membership and fidelity using radio marks to locate focal individuals for observation. - (4) Upon completion of the field observation portion of the study (i.e., October), BLM will open the gates in the fence that separates the two segments of the HMA.
+- (1) Winter 2020/2021, fly aerial surveys in both treatment and control segments of the HMA. - (2) Continue the field study; locate radio-collared individuals 1-2x/month to check collars, body condition, and survival, and record presence of foals. - (3) March to September 2021, collect data on social behavior, reproductive behavior, and band membership and fidelity using radio marks to locate focal individuals for observation. - (4) Upon completion of the field observation portion of the study (i.e., October), BLM will open the gates in the fence that separates the two segments of the HMA.

-Year 4 (Oct 2021-Aug 2022)
+Year 4 (October 2021-August 2022)

-(1) Conduct data analyses and publish papers.
+(1) USGS will conduct data analyses and publish papers on the onrange behavioral outcomes assessment.

-j.
+i.
 Statistical Methods

-A description of the statistical methods used to analyze each portion of this study is described in Appendix B - USGS Research Proposal, 2018.
+A description of the statistical methods used to analyze each portion of this study is found in Appendix C, USGS Research Proposal (August 2018).